-A five week Summer School Session will begin Monday, May 6 and end Friday, June 7.
+A five week Summer Term will begin Monday, May 9 and end Friday, June 10.
+Grades are due by Tuesday, June 14.

 \Residence Halls will be closed during these breaks so resident students will need to make alternate arrangements or pay extra to stay in halls.